Lordhacker756/Lordhacker756/README.md

 If you have any questions about front-end web development, feel free to <a href="mailto:utkarshmishra2001@gmail.com">contact me through email</a> me.

-You can hire me as a freelancer on <a href="https://www.linkedin.com/in/theutkarshmishra/">LinkedIn</a> for your web dev projects.
+You can hire me as a freelancer on <a href="https://www.linkedin.com/in/theutkarshmishra/">LinkedIn</a> for your fullstack projects.

   </td>
   <td width="50%" valign="top">